 The official Call for Applications and the selection procedure

-All candidates, including those receiving a positive assessment, have to apply to the official “Call for Applications” to be issued by the University of Pavia in June 2017.
+All candidates, including those receiving a positive assessment, have to apply to the official “Call for Applications” issued by the University of Milan.

 Applications are not restricted to Pre Call participants.